-This module will be based on lecturing, conducting workshops, group brainstorming sessions, review of press releases, review of seminal papers from the literature and working a designated project.
-A weekly session with the students lasts 3 hours, of which up to 20% is used for exercises, problem solving and assignments discussion.
-One lecture per week take place during the semester, which will offer students a variety of learning and teaching approaches.
-Information-sharing takes place through the professor, group and class discussions, individual work and homework preparation.
+This module is based on lecturing, conducting workshops, group brainstorming sessions, review of press releases, review of seminal papers from the literature and working on a designated project.
+A weekly session with the students lasts 1 hours, of which up to 20% is used for exercises, problem solving and assignments discussion.
+One lecture per week takes place during the semester, which will offer students a variety of learning and teaching approaches.
+Information-sharing is facilitated by the professor, through group and class discussions, individual work and homework preparation.
 The variety of approaches ensures that every student gets a chance to give input.
 Attendance is mandatory, and being proactive, constructive and participating in class is most beneficial for students' learning and understanding, and expected by professors.
 If assignments and homework have to be prepared, students are expected to do so considering the designated deadlines.
 Some module assignments are to be prepared in groups, and lecturer's input for improvement can be acquired during preparation.
 In addition to lectures, students should undertake home study.